Casa Ferreirinha, `Callabriga` Douro Tinto

 Luís Sottomayor restrains the Douro’s natural exuberance to produce wines that have vibrant freshness, beautiful texture and depth.
 The care with which he selects the fruit for each wine is especially evident in the quality of the whites.
 Casa Ferreirinha’s ‘Planalto’, from higher elevation vineyards, is fresh and vibrant.
 The unoaked ‘Papa Figos’ white, a blend of Rabigato, Viosinho, Gouveio, Arinto and Códega, is crisp and aromatic.
 Quinta do Sairrão, one of the coolest vineyard sites in the Cima Corgo, planted at 600 metres above sea level, is the source of grapes for Casa Ferreirinha’s ‘Vinha Grande’ white and rosé.
 The white is partially fermented and aged for six months in new French oak barrels, creating a complex and textured expression with buttery richness from the oak.
 The ‘Vinha Grande’ rosé, made from 100% Touriga Nacional, boasts bright aromas of red berries with hints of violet and a lively acidity.
 The estate also makes Extra Virgin Olive Oil from certified organic, ancient olive groves across the Douro Valley in the Cima Corgo and Douro Superior.

 Two of Portugal’s most fabled wines are the jewels in Casa Ferreirinha’s crown, ‘Reserva Especial’ and ‘Barca-Velha’, grown solely in the Douro Superior.
 Only produced in outstanding years, Luís Sottomayor is scrupulous in declaring a vintage.
 The most recent ‘Reserva Especial’ 2014 vintage, only the 18th to be declared since 1960, was awarded 98 points by James Suckling.
-It is complex and powerful yet still remarkably elegant, with notes of black cherries and blackcurrants with spicy notes of pepper and tobacco box and menthol.
-The latest release of ‘Barca-Velha’, the 2015, was only the 21st vintage to be declared since 1952.
-Awarded 20 points by Matthew Jukes, who described it as ‘the finest Portuguese red wine I have ever tasted’, the 2015 marries purity and depth of red and black fruit flavours with notes of spice, cedar and a touch of minerality, ending in an elegant finish.
+It is complex and powerful yet still remarkably elegant, with notes of black cherries and blackcurrants, with spicy notes of pepper and tobacco box and menthol.

 Vineyards

-The Touriga Franca, Touriga Nacional and Tinta Roriz grapes were picked from different plots on the Quinta da Leda estate and neighbouring vineyards in the Douro Superior.
+Named after the distinctive Callabriga hill on the Quinta da Leda estate, this wine blends Touriga Franca, Touriga Nacional and Tinta Roriz grapes picked from different plots on the estate and neighbouring vineyards in the Douro Superior.
 Quinta da Leda is located in the far eastern reaches of the Douro Superior, just 12 kilometres from the border with Spain.
 The vineyards are planted on rolling hills on the south bank of the Douro and are a complex patchwork of plots with different aspects and microclimates, each matched to a specific grape variety following a study that was carried out in collaboration with the Universidade de Trás-os-Montes e Alto Douro de Vila Real.
 Soils are composed predominantly of schist, which fractures vertically and allows the vine roots to delve deep to access water and nutrients during the hot Douro summers.

 Vintage